brenoingwersen/flight-dash/api/README.md

 ```
 pdm run python data/init_db.py
 ```

+Optionally you can specify the type of database you want to be created using the flag `--db-type sqlite` for example and <u>this will override</u> the default creation using PostgreSQL.

 The `init_db.py` file will check if the `.zip` file is already in the API folder structure (i.e. if it's been previously downloaded) and run the remaining preprocessing and database creation steps.
 Finally it'll create a SQLite database file `data.db`.